Three Program Options

-- Core courses in environmental studies to give you the philosophical and scientific groundwork for further study
+- Core environmental studies to lay the scientific groundwork for further study

-- Courses such as Wildlife Ecology and Stewardship, Avian Biology and Conservation, and Meteorology
+- Wildlife Ecology and Stewardship, Avian Biology and Conservation, Meteorology

-- A few social science courses to help you understand the social context of environmental issues
+- Economics of Natural Resources and social science courses to understand the context of environmental issues

-- Core courses in environmental studies, laying the foundation for further study
+- Core environmental studies to lay the foundation for further study

-- Courses such as Contemporary Political Ideologies, Economic Development in Low Income Countries, and Advanced Public Address
+- Contemporary Political Ideologies, Economic Development in Low Income Countries, and Advanced Public Address

 As an environmental studies major, you are encouraged to spend a semester studying off-campus.
 Many students attend the Au Sable Institute of Environmental Studies during the summer, where they join students and instructors from other Christian colleges in hands-on study of forests, streams, marine organisms, and other parts of God’s world.
 Au Sable offers course and field work in Michigan, Washington state, and South India.